-Concerning the limitations of this study, the number of subjects is modest, and we cannot be assured they are a representative sample of APsaA's institute graduates or that this was a representative time period.
+The number of subjects is modest, and we cannot be assured they are a representative sample of APsaA's institute graduates or that this was a representative time period.
 We cannot assess the effects on the sampling of respondents due to the absence of graduates from those institutes unwilling to participate in the study.
-In addition, our sample was limited to graduate analysts, and, as noted, we do not know the possible effect on the data of candidates who dropped out of training.
+In addition, our sample was limited to graduate analysts, and, as noted, we don't know the possible effect on the data of candidates who dropped out of training.
 We have only the views of the graduate analysts, not of their analysts.
-The failure to find significant differences in satisfaction between training analysis and nontraining analysis may be a function of unknown factors.
+The failure to find significant differences in satisfaction between training analysis and non-training analysis may be a function of unknown factors.